TomCarlson-NTAC/ndr-tests/ndr-test.md

  This document uses both Clark notation and QName notation to represent qualified names.

- QName notation is defined by [XML Namespaces](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2009/REC-xml-names-20091208/#NT-QName">Section 4, _Qualified Names_</a>.
+ QName notation is defined by [XML Namespaces](#Appendix-A-References)      [Section 4, _Qualified Names_](http://www.w3.org/TR/2009/REC-xml-names-20091208/#NT-QName).
 A QName for the XML Schema string datatype is `xs:string`.
 Namespace prefixes used within this specification are listed in [Section 2.3, _Use of namespaces and namespace prefixes_, below](#use-of-namespaces-and-namespace-prefixes).

  This document sometimes uses Clark notation to represent qualified names in normative text.
 Clark notation is described by [ClarkNS](#Appendix-A-References), and provides the information in a QName without the need to first define a namespace prefix, and then to reference that namespace prefix.
 A Clark notation representation for the qualified name for the XML Schema string datatype is `{http://www.w3.org/2001/XMLSchema}string`.